 Exit Type 14 - Transfer to a school located in a different state– A student who transfers to a public school located in another state.
 This transfer must be documented by either an education records request from the receiving school, or a signed confirmation of enrollment and attendance.
 See the SSA File Layout for a complete list of Exit Type codes.

 c.
-Student has finished 8th grade with us and is moving to high school next year.
+Student has finished 8th grade with us and is moving to another school next year.